Introduction

 Budget Tips

-• Eating at local warungs (small restaurants) for affordable meals.
+- Eat at local warungs for authentic and affordable meals.

-• Using public transportation or renting a scooter to save on travel costs.
+- Use public transportation or rent a scooter to reduce travel costs.

 Safety Considerations

-Bali is generally safe for tourists, but it's important to stay vigilant.
+Bali is generally safe for tourists; however, it's essential to take standard precautions.

 Where to Stay